cea-hpc/modules/INSTALL.rst

  in ABBRVLIST is a tag name associated to an abbreviation string (elements in ABBRVLIST are separated by ``:``).
  (default=\ ``auto-loaded=aL:loaded=L:hidden=H:hidden-loaded=H:forbidden=F:nearly-forbidden=nF:sticky=S:super-sticky=sS:keep-loaded=kL``)

+ This installation option defines the default value of the :mconfig:`tag_abbrev` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html